-The above special and unusual circumstances would deprive the applicant from developing this property and interferes with the best use of this property.
+The above special and unusual circumstances, with minimal modification, would deprive the applicant from developing this property and interferes with the best use of this property.

 (b) There are no other reasonable alternatives that would resolve the difficulty.

 The Variance application meets criterion (b) for the following reasons(s):